TRUMANCFY/Project_ADA_2018/README.md

     * Extend our range to bigger datasets using spark

 2. 12.9
-    * Modify our classifier (if needed) to better decide the polarity about other topics
+    * Modify our classifier (if needed) to better decide the polarity about various topics
     * Explore the polarity comparisons from different perspective:
       * Variance of polarity of same media on same topic overtime
       * Variance of polarity of different media on same topic